node-apn/node-apn/README.md

 ## Quick Start

-This is intended as a brief introduction, please refer to the documentation in `doc/` for more details.
+This is readme as a brief introduction, please refer to the documentation in `doc/` for more details.

+If you have previously used v1.x and wish to learn more about what's changed in v2.0, please see [What's New](doc/whats-new.markdown)

 ### Load in the module